commial/experiments/windows-defender/ASR/README.md

 The main code first checks if the rules are enabled in the `HipsManager`.

-Then, it checks the reason it has been called (`mp.SCANREASON_ONMODIFIEDHANDLECLOSE`, `mp.SCANREASON_ONOPEN`, etc.), if it is a fresh data, the header page size, a magic (`PK\x03\x04`), and so on.
+Then, it checks the reason it has been called (`mp.SCANREASON_ONMODIFIEDHANDLECLOSE`, `mp.SCANREASON_ONOPEN`, etc.), if it is fresh data, the header page size, a magic (`PK\x03\x04`), and so on.

-Note that at one point, it is setting an attribute:
+Note that at one point it is setting an attribute:
 ```lua
 (mp.set_mpattribute)("Lua:ZipHasEncryptedFileWithExeExtension")
 ```

-From the understanding of the author, this attribute can then be reused by others scripts, in their own checks.
+From the understanding of the author, this attribute can then be reused by other script, in their own checks.

 ## ASR specific rules

 ### Rule registration

-If we come accross the different scripts that can be extracted, we found a lot of different things:
+By looking through the different scripts that can be extracted, we find a lot of different things:

-* "Infrastructure" scripts, used to check some configurations, restore host files, etc.
+* "Infrastructure" scripts, used to check some configurations, restore host files, etc.:
 ```lua
 Infrastructure_FixHostsFile = function()
   -- function num : 0_100